-The methodology to stabilize the loop consists in placing two zeroes to compensate the effect of the LC double pole, thereby increasing phase margin; then to place one pole in the origin to minimize the DC error on the regulated output voltage; finally to place other poles far from the zero dB frequency.
+The methodology to stabilize the loop consists of placing two zeros to compensate the effect of the LC double pole, so increasing phase margin; then to place one pole in the origin to minimize the dc error on regulated output voltage; finally to place other poles far away the zero dB frequency.

-If the equivalent series resistance (ESR) of the output capacitor introduces a zero with a frequency higher than the desired bandwidth (that is: $2\pi ESR C{OUT} < 1$ / BW), the Type III compensation network is needed.
-Multi-layer ceramic capacitors (MLCC) have very low ESR (< 1 m $\Omega$ ), with very high frequency zero, so a Type III network is adopted to compensate the loop.
+If the equivalent series resistance (ESR) of the output capacitor introduces a zero with a frequency higher than the desired bandwidth (that is: $2\pi ESR C{OUT} < 1$ / BW), the type III compensation network is needed.
+Multi layer ceramic capacitors (MLCC) have very low ESR (< 1 m $\Omega$ ), with very high frequency zero, so type III network is adopted to compensate the loop.

-In Figure 10, the Type III compensation network is shown.
-This network introduces two zeroes ( $f{Z1}$ , $f{Z2}$ ) and three poles ( $f{P0}$ , $f{P1}$ , $f{P2}$ ).
+In Figure 10 the type III compensation network is shown.
+This network introduces two zeros $(f{Z1}, f{Z2})$ and three poles $(f{P0}, f{P1}, f{P2})$ .
 They are expressed as: